ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary){: external} with the IBMid and password that are associated with the entitled software.

 2. In the Entitlement keys section, select **Copy key** to copy the entitlement key to the clipboard.
 Save this value for use later during deployment.

+## Before you begin
+{: #deploy-ocp-prerequisites}

+1. See [Supported platforms](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-ocp-about#console-ocp-about-prerequisites) for a list of supported versions.

+2. You cannot deploy an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x and 2.5.x instance to the same cluster.
+If you need to run both instances of the product, then they must be running in separate clusters.

+3. You need to install and connect to your cluster by using the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the platform.
+If you are using an OpenShift cluster that was deployed with the {{site.data.keyword.IBM_notm}} Kubernetes Service, use these instructions to [Install the OpenShift Origin CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).

+4. If you have a Hardware Security Module (HSM) that you plan to use to generate and store the private key for your CA, peer, or ordering nodes, you need to create an HSM client image and push it to your container registry.
+Follow instructions in the [advanced deployment](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-hsm-build-docker) topic to build the image.

+**Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible), a powerful tool for scripting the deployment of components in your blockchain network.
+If you prefer a manual installation, proceed to the next section.

 ## Log in to your OpenShift cluster
 {: #deploy-ocp-login}